Loading Solar Battery Perth...

 Ongoing credits for VPP participation

-Beyond upfront rebates, Synergy's Battery Rewards program provides ongoing credits when your battery participates in Virtual Power Plant (VPP) events.
-This is separate from and in addition to state rebates and federal STCs.
+Synergy's Battery Rewards program pays ongoing credits when your battery responds to Virtual Power Plant (VPP) events.
+These credits are separate from the state rebate and federal STCs, and paid on top of them.

 70¢